 As a service to veterans and the general public, an electronic mail (e-mail) link to the Board, which can be accessed from a number of the Department's Web pages was established in FY 1996.
 In FY 1998, more than 400 e-mail inquiries were received and answered by the Board.
-The number of e-mail inquiries received by the Board has increased each year since the link was established.
+By the end of FY 1999, this number increased over 100% as the Board received and answered over 820 inquires in the fiscal year.